Lim Tean: Improper conduct in handling client's money

+Practising without certificate

+Between 1 April and 9 June 2021, Lim was practising without the required yearly practising certificate, and attended court hearings on behalf of his clients on 32 occasions.
+The practising certificate was only issued on 10 June 2021 after Lim paid the professional indemnity insurance required among other stipulations.
+Lim asserted that the certificate should have been backdated to 1 April.
+Lim was sentenced to six weeks’ jail and a fine of $1,000 on 17 February 2025 in the District Court.
+Lim appealed to the High Court against the conviction and sentence, while the prosecution appealed for a stiffer penalty.
+On 23 February 2026, the High Court found that the charge was one of strict liability, and enhanced Lim’s jail term to three months and a week after finding the district judge had erred in sentencing him.
+On 6 July, he was denied the ability to appeal again and ordered to begin his sentence on 20 July.
+This was later deferred to 3 August.

+On 4 August, a warrant for his arrest was issued after he failed to surrender himself for his sentence.
+He was later arrested in Johor Bahru, Malaysia on 6 August by the Royal Malaysia Police, and was deported back to Singapore on 11 August.
+Two Singaporean men were charged for allegedly helping Lim to leave Singapore illegally.

 Political career

 Lim first became involved in politics in 2011 when he joined the NSP.
 However, he remained relatively inactive within the party until 2015, when secretary-general Hazel Poa resigned, protesting the party's desire to contest MacPherson Single Member Constituency (SMC), which the Workers' Party (WP) had already targeted.
 One week before the 2015 general elections, the leadership of the NSP approached Lim, inviting him to serve as their acting secretary-general.
 Despite the relatively short time before the election, Lim accepted, becoming a candidate for Tampines Group Representation Constituency (GRC). receiving 24.9% of the votes cast.
 In May 2017, Lim resigned from his position, citing disagreements with the party.

 In 2018, Lim together with other opposition leaders called for an alliance of Singaporean opposition parties, with Tan Cheng Bock being proposed as its leader.
 However, this failed to materialise.
 The call for a similar alliance was repeated before the general elections in 2020.

-On 29 October 2018, Lim announced the founding of a new political party headed by himself, calling it Peoples Voice.
+On 29 October 2018, Lim announced the founding of a new political party headed by himself, calling it Peoples Voice (PV).
 During the 2020 general election, PV contested two GRCs and one SMC; Lim personally contested Jalan Besar GRC, being defeated by the governing People's Action Party (PAP) with 34.64% of the vote.